IE Domain Registry

 The .IE is the domain name registry for the .ie country code top-level domain.
 Their work includes protecting, supporting and promoting the web presence of all .ie domain names.
 They administer and manage the .ie namespace in the public interest.

 Founded in 1991, they spun out of UCD and became a private company in July 2000.
 While still operating as an independent private company, they liaise with government departments, governing bodies, trade associations as required and abide by internet best practice principles.
 They have no shareholders and are owned by the directors.
 Being limited by guarantee is a common structure for global domain registries.
 Surpluses are added to opening reserves.
 Directors don’t have a beneficial interest in the reserves of the company.

 They operate on a not-for-profit basis and are a member of the Council of European National Top-Level Domain Registries (CENTR).
+They are also a member of the Internet Neutral Exchange and of the RIPE NCC.

 The IE Domain Registry operates a managed registry model for Ireland's national .ie domain.
 This means that every application for a .ie domain name is checked to make sure that the applicant has a real connection with Ireland.
 Applicants can provide just one document to prove identity and connection to Ireland.
 Information on supporting documentation is outlined here.

 The .ie ccTLD has a Registry – Registrar model.
 Becoming a .ie Registrar requires that the applicant has over 200 registered .ie domains or is at least the billing contact on over 200 .ie domains, provides a 2,500 Euro bond, passes a credit check and has a demonstrable knowledge of IE Domain Registry domain naming policies and technical procedures.

 In 2004, The Commission for Communications Regulation (Comreg) was to take over the regulation and control of Ireland's domain name .ie.The legislation covering this change was signed into law in 2007.
 In effect, the move has ComReg regulating while IE Domain Registry continues to run the .ie ccTLD.

 In March 2006, IE Domain Registry, the company leading the IENUM consortium, won the competition to provide a commercial registry for the supply of ENUM (Electronic Numbering) services in Ireland.
 The IE Domain Registry's partner in the IENUM consortium is Internet Privatstiftung Austria (IPA), the Austrian organisation which operates the .at domain name and provided the first ENUM commercial registry service in the world.

 In 2014, the Policy Advisory Committee (PAC) was set up by the Board of IE Domain Registry.
 The PAC was set up to provide advice on policy issues concerning Ireland’s Internet top-level domain, .ie.
 The PAC makes formal recommendations to the Board for approval.

 The PAC follow a 10-step framework known as the .ie Policy Development Process (PDP).
 The PDP is designed to be bottom-up and consensus-driven.
 This means that anyone can suggest a policy change and if there is agreement amongst stakeholders, the policy change can be implemented.
 Further information on the PDP can be found here.